 Combining the homeschool planning task with making your school supplies shopping lists will save time in the long run.

 Planning several weeks at a time allows me to organize (or create) my unit study supplies or supplements.
 This also helps to relieve some of the stress of knowing what your kids are learning and when.
-And by planning in six-week sessions, I also get the chance to adjust what isn’t working well if needed.
+And by planning six-week sessions, I also get the chance to adjust what isn’t working well if needed.

 Don’t Forget Reading Lists